-- From the date this LAP comes into force no on-licences are to be issued for any (a) premises unless that premises is already licensed; or is located on land zoned commercial or a Resource Consent has been granted by Council for its operation either before or after that date. - (b) No new on-licences shall be issued for any premises located within 100 metres of the legal site boundary of any school, early childcare facility, place of worship, or public park existing at the time the licence application is made.
+- (a) From the date this LAP comes into force no on-licences are to be issued for any premises unless that premises is already licensed; or is located on land zoned commercial or a Resource Consent has been granted by Council for its operation either before or after that date. - (b) No new on-licences shall be issued for any premises located within 100 metres of the legal site boundary of any school, early childcare facility, place of worship, Marae, health care facility, public park or reserve, urupa, or cemetery, existing at the time the licence application is made.